serokell/blog-posts/edsl-michelson/article.md

 Our function `typeCheckI` will take an input stack type and an untyped instruction and should return an output stack type along with a typed instruction.
 Hence, we introduce `Stack` and `SomeInstr` data types.
-The `Stack` data type is similar to `Rec` from the [vinyl package](http://hackage.haskell.org/package/vinyl) with the difference in that, we impose `Typeable` constraint on the first argument of `:&`.
+The `Stack` data type is similar to `Rec` from the [vinyl package](http://hackage.haskell.org/package/vinyl).
+The only difference is that we impose the `Typeable` constraint on the first argument of `:&`.

 ```haskell
 data Stack inp where